ctstone/azure-search-client/README.md

 ## Usage

 ### Basic query (async/await)
-Responses may be retrieved using `async/await` pattern:
+Responses may be retrieved using the `async/await` pattern:

 ```JavaScript
 const { SearchService } = require('azure-search-client');